Flu Season: Prevention Tips

 Woman Wearing Cloves While Cleaning her Countertop

-When it comes to flu prevention, we’ve got 5 tips for you – and they all involve the place where you likely spend the majority of your time: your home.
+When it comes to flu prevention, we’ve got 5 tips for you – and they all involve the place where you likely spend your time: your home.

 One of the single most important things you can do to prevent the spread of the flu virus is to wash your hands.
 A great habit to get into is washing your hands first thing when you get home.
-This will help to minimize the influx of viruses and bacteria that you may be carrying around with you from your day.
+This will help to minimize the influx of viruses and bacteria that you may be carrying.

-Be sure to wipe down and disinfect areas your children have more access to, including those cabinets you may have overlooked during your cleaning, or the floors they may be crawling around on.
+Be sure to wipe down and disinfect areas your children have access to, including those cabinets you may have overlooked during your cleaning, or the floors they may be crawling on.

 Follow these tips and stay healthy this flu season, and as always, we’re here “Ready for whatever happens” should you need a little help cleaning!